The Best Free Tourist Attraction in Every State

 Courtesy Naples, Marco Island, Everglades CVB

-From the spectacular sunsets in Key West the southernmost point in the U.S. mainland to strolling the streets way up north in historic and charming Fernandina on Amelia Island, Florida is chock full of free beaches to enjoy.
-Here are some of the best beach vacation ideas in the U.S.
+From the spectacular sunsets in Key West, the southernmost point in the United States mainland, to strolling the streets way up north in historic and charming Fernandina on Amelia Island, Florida is chock full of free beaches to enjoy.
+Here are some of the best beach vacation ideas in the United States.

 Georgia: Martin Luther King, Jr. National Historic Site